-How to Use a neti pot to avoid brain-eating amoebas, by Erin Stair MD, MPH
+How to use a neti pot safely and avoid getting brain-eating amoebas, by Dr. Eeks:

 There is a lot of fear around Neti Pots, because of a widely shared case study published in the International Journal of Infectious Diseases.
 Feel free to click on the link to read the specifics of the case, but I’ll summarize below:

 A 69 year old woman with a history of breast cancer and sinus issues was prescribed sulfamethoxazole trimethoprim (Bactrim) twice daily to help alleviate sinus pain and congestion.
 Bactrim did not help, so one of her doctors recommended nasal lavage with a neti pot.
 Instead of using saline water or boiled water as recommended, the woman used tap water from a BRITA filter for one month.
 At the end of the month, she noticed a quarter size red rash on the right side of her nose.
 One of her doctors diagnosed it as Rosacia.
 A biopsy was performed, but no diagnosis was made.
 The rash persisted.
 At the one year mark of using her neti pot, the woman suffered a left-sided seizure.
 A CT scan was performed, which showed a 1.5 cm ring-enhancing lesion in the motor cortex of the brain.
 Because of her history of breast cancer, the most likely diagnosis was metastases to the brain.
 She went to the OR, a biopsy was performed, and instead of mets, she tested positive for Babmuthia mandrillaris, a type of amoeba that causes Granulomatous Amoebic Encephalitis.
 There are only 200 cases known worldwide, and it’s almost always deadly.
 Sadly, the woman died shortly after the diagnosis.